Logo Flute Colors Extended techniques for flute

 – Flexibility

-Here you can listen to a short example of a microtanalic scale.
+Here you can listen to a short example of a microtonalic scale.
 I’m playing Xi by Stockhausen.